HarshvardhanRawat/UniNav/README.md

-UniNav 🧭
+# UniNav 🧭

-Smart Campus Navigation System
+### Smart Campus Navigation System

-📌 Overview
+UniNav is an AI-powered campus navigation system designed to help students, faculty, and visitors easily locate classrooms, labs, offices, and other campus locations using natural language queries.

-UniNav is a smart, AI-powered campus navigation system designed to help students, faculty, and visitors easily find classrooms, labs, offices, and other important locations within large university campuses.
+---

-Users can simply ask questions like “Where is Room 105?”, and UniNav responds with accurate room-level navigation details including building, floor, landmarks, and a Google Maps link.
+## 🚩 Problem

-❓ Problem Statement
+Large university campuses are difficult to navigate, especially for first-year students and visitors.
+The lack of a centralized, room-level navigation system leads to confusion, wasted time, and unnecessary stress.

-Large university campuses are often confusing and difficult to navigate, especially for first-year students and visitors.
-The absence of a centralized, room-level navigation system leads to wasted time, stress, and missed classes or meetings.
+---

-💡 Solution
+## 💡 Solution

-UniNav solves this problem by combining structured campus data with an AI-powered assistant.
-It provides fast, accurate, and user-friendly navigation through natural language queries and Google-integrated location services.
+UniNav provides an AI-based navigation assistant that allows users to ask questions like **“Where is Room 105?”** and instantly receive accurate location details such as building, floor, nearby landmarks, and a Google Maps link.

-✨ Key Features
+---

-🤖 AI-powered navigation assistant
+## ✨ Features

-🔐 Google Sign-In authentication
+- AI-powered natural language navigation

-🗂️ Room database management (Add, Edit, Delete rooms)
+- Google Sign-In authentication

-📍 DIGIPIN-based precise location mapping
+- Room database management (CRUD)

-🗺️ Automatic Google Maps link generation
+- DIGIPIN-based precise location mapping

-📱 Responsive web interface (mobile & desktop)
+- Google Maps link generation

-🛠️ Tech Stack
+- Responsive web interface

-Frontend
+---

-HTML, CSS, JavaScript
+## 🛠️ Tech Stack

-EJS Templates
+**Frontend:** HTML, CSS, JavaScript, EJS, Bootstrap

-Bootstrap
+**Backend:** Node.js, Express.js

-Font Awesome
+**Database:** MongoDB, Mongoose

-Backend
+**Authentication:** Firebase Google Sign-In

-Node.js
+**AI & APIs:** Google Gemini API, Google Maps API

-Express.js
+---

-Database
+## 🚀 MVP Workflow

-MongoDB
+1. User logs in using Google Sign-In

-Mongoose
+2. User asks a navigation query

-Authentication & APIs
+3. Backend fetches room data from database

-Firebase Authentication (Google Sign-In)
+4. Gemini AI processes the query

-Google Gemini API (AI)
+5. Navigation details are displayed to the user

-Google Maps API
+---

-🚀 MVP Functionality
+## 🔮 Future Scope

-User logs in using Google Sign-In
+- Indoor turn-by-turn navigation

-User asks a navigation question
+- Multi-campus support

-AI processes the query using room data
+- Mobile application

-Accurate navigation details are displayed
+- Multilingual AI assistant

-🔮 Future Enhancements
+---

-Indoor turn-by-turn navigation
+## 👥 Team

-Multi-campus support
+Developed as a hackathon project by the UniNav team.

-Mobile application
+---

-Multilingual AI assistant
+## 📄 License

-Live location tracking
+This project is intended for educational and hackathon use.